Body composition refers to how much of your body is composed of body fat versus muscle.

 This is possible because bone and different body tissues absorb x-ray energy differently.

-You’ve probably heard that DEXA is a foolproof method of measuring your body fat percentage, but it’s not.
+You’ve probably heard that DXA is a foolproof method of measuring your body fat percentage, but it’s not.

 There are several reasons for this:

-- Results can vary between machines, even if they’re produced from the same manufacturer.
+- Results can vary between machines, even if they’re produced by the same manufacturer.